higherkindness/compendium/docs/docs/docs/sbt/index.md

    `ProtocolAndVersion` provides two values: `name` (mandatory) that corresponds with the identifier used to store the protocol and `version` (optional).
 Default: Nil
+-  `compendiumSrcGenProtobufCompressionType`: *CompressionTypeGen*.
+Only for protobuf schema.
+Supported: `NoCompressionGen`, `GzipGen`.
+-  `compendiumSrcGenProtobufStreamingImpl`: *StreamingImplementation*.
+Only for protobuf schema.
+Supported: `Fs2Stream`, `MonixObservable`.

 ## How to use it